-Looking for new and better ways to generate B2B leads in 2021?
+Looking for new and better ways to generate B2B leads on LinkedIn?

-One of the golden rules of sales is to fish where the fishes are.
+One of the golden rules of sales is to fish where the fish are.
 And in today’s online world, the fish are on LinkedIn.

-With more than 760 million users, LinkedIn has become a mecca for B2B professionals to connect, share and refer.
+With more than 930 million users, LinkedIn has become a mecca for B2B professionals to connect, share and refer.
 It’s not just entry or mid-level managers either— 26% of B2B decision makers use LinkedIn.
-And companies that utilize the platform to garner leads achieve a huge amount of their overall social media marketing leads through LinkedIn!
+And companies that utilize LinkedIn for lead generation, achieve a huge amount of their overall social media marketing leads through this platform!